-- Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child; and/or
+• Behaved in a way that has harmed a child, or may have harmed a child

-• Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children if they work regularly or closely with children; and/or

-• Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Possibly committed a criminal offence against or related to a child; and/or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children if they work regularly or closely with children; and/or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The staff at Much Marcle CE Primary School will follow the procedures set out in the school's Managing Allegations of Abuse policy.
+The school will follow the procedures set out in the school's Managing Allegations of Abuse policy.
 This includes allegations/concerns that do not meet the harm threshold.